ICTU/quality-time/docs/USAGE.md

 ## Configuring quality reports

 Each *Quality-time* instance can serve multiple quality reports.
 A quality report consists of one or more subjects - things such as software products, projects, and processes - that you want to measure the quality of.
 Each subject has one or more metrics that tell you something about the quality of the subject.
-For example, the number of failing test cases of an application or the number of ready user story points for a Scrumteam.
+For example, the number of failing test cases of an application or the number of ready user story points for a Scrum team.
 To collect the measurement data, each metric has one ore more sources that *Quality-time* will use to measure the metric.

 > You need to be logged in to be able to edit quality reports.